GarroshIcecream/yummy/readme.md

 - **Powerful Search**: Quick search and categorization to find the recipe you need
 - **Export Options**: Export collections to JSON or CSV for sharing or migration
 - **Clean TUI**: Navigable interface with list/detail views, editable forms, and status indicators
+- **Customizable Configuration**: JSON-based configuration system for themes, key bindings, chat settings, and more
 - **Developer Friendly**: Small codebase with clear package boundaries — ideal for contributors and experimentation

 ## 📦 Installation